axei500/Arma3_Example_Campaign/README.md

 ## Content
 Right now this repo contains a basic script called by radio trigger.
 This script wil tell a soldier(He starts in a animated state) to get in a car with a driver(already in it), when he is in a follow cam will follow the car. the car will drop off the soldier and then the soldier will move to a location.

+Now a convoy script the get out doesnt work yet